 Have You Always Hated Those Sex Positions?
 If So, What’s the Reasoning Behind It?

-The thing that's interesting about sex positions is there truly is not a one-size-fits all to them.
-Meaning, they are totally up to the individual.
+The thing that's interesting about sex positions is there truly is not a one-size-fits-all to them.
+Meaning, that they are totally up to the individual.
 That's why I find myself sometimes rolling my eyes whenever I read articles that say that doggy style is a must-do or throwing your legs over your partner's shoulder is the absolute bomb.
 TMI maybe, but it's whatever.
 Doggy style is cool to me, but in all honesty, I can live without it.
 Traditionally, I like eye contact and the penetration from that angle isn't actually the way I would prefer to feel it.
 And legs pinned all back 'n stuff?
 The older one gets, the more challenging that can be (and shoot, I used to be on a gymnastics-like team!).
 So, while I wouldn't say that I hate either of them, I can't say that I'm gonna write a ton of articles singing their praises either.

 However, there are some other positions that I kinda loathe.
 Like the wheelbarrow.
 So, you really want me to hold up my own body weight while you're moving all around and you think that I can focus on that and climaxingat the same time?
 What in the world, dude?
 Or caboosing (when a man is sitting up and you back your body into him while also sitting up).
 OK, maybe it seems good in theory, yet I feel like I'm just gonna break, umm, something if I'm—well, we're—not careful.